Genez-io/genezio-landing-page/new-landing/src/posts/visibility-to-recommendation-rate.md

 To survive this shift, brands need to fundamentally rethink how they measure visibility.
 The focus must pivot to the **Visibility-to-Recommendation Rate (VRR)**.

-As an active practitioner of [Artificial Engine Optimization (AEO)](/images/ai-recommendation-vs-ai-visibility/), I want to share a framework that proves why your brand's AI market share is no longer a single, uniform number.
+As an active practitioner of [Answer Engine Optimization (AEO)](/glossary/answer-engine-optimization/), I want to share a framework that proves why your brand's AI market share is no longer a single, uniform number.
 Instead, it is fragmented across a complex web of user personas.
 Understanding this is the key to dominating AI-driven recommendation engines.

 ## The End of Flat Metrics (From SOV to VRR)